-Next is a panel called IndexingStackPanel.
-This actually comes from Kaxaml.
-It’s basically just a StackPanel that sets attached properties on it’s children that let you know the child’s index, whether it’s odd or even, where it is relative to the selected item in a Selector, etc. It’s really useful for things like alternating line colors, etc. This one is relatively robust.
+It comes from Kaxaml and is essentially a StackPanel that sets attached properties on its children.
+You will know whether it’s even or odd, you will know the child’s index and where it is relative to the selected item in a Selector.
+It’s useful for the likes of alternating line colors.

-Finally, there’s a really simple Calendar control in there.
-Probably still too simple at this point.
-It’s meant to be used with another control that will handle month changes, etc. Right now it just displays a set of dates and let’s you select one.
-Again, if you do anything cool with it let me know.
+Lastly, there’s a simple calendar control, but it is perhaps still too simple at this point.
+It is supposed to be used with another control to handle month changes.
+At the moment it displays dates and allows you to select one.
+Let me know if you do anything cool with it.

 Well, thanks for being in touch and following along and I’ll keep you posted on the progress of the Thought box.
 A real good feature of the Thought box is that it lets you see notes and lists related to a particular topic in one spot.

 If you’re looking for something that works on Windows and if you’re a fellow GTDer, I’d like some help with this project, so just drop me a line and work something out.